 What to Know About DIRECTV STREAM

-It’s the top provider of Regional Sports Networks: Regional Sports Networks (RSNs) are essential to many sports fans.
+It’s the top provider of Regional Sports Networks: Regional Sports Networks (RSNs) are essential for many sports fans.
 RSNs air programming to a local market or region of the country.

 The YES Network is one example.
-It airs many New York Yankees games and if you don’t live in New York you might miss out on games.
-The YES Network allows viewers to still watch games.
+It airs many New York Yankees games.
+If you don’t live in New York, you might miss out on games.
+Fortunately, the YES Network allows viewers to still watch games.

-Furthermore, if you don’t need a live streaming service, the Bally Sports+ platform is a good choice to get access to local teams.
+If you don’t need to stream live channels, the Bally Sports+ platform is a good choice to get access to local teams.
 Read our review of the Bally Sports+ app to learn more.

 In mid-January 2022, they changed that by offering unlimited recording to new customers.
 Recordings expire after nine months.

-It has four plans: If you want a lot of choice, DIRECTV STREAM is a service for you.
+Four plans are available: If you want a lot of choices, DIRECTV STREAM is a service for you.
 The platform offers four different plans.

 Read our comparison of DIRECTV STREAM vs. YouTube TV to see how it compares to our top-rated service.